GHDBASHEN/Brick-Game-JAVA/README.md

 # Brick Game

 Welcome to the Brick Game project!
-This is a simple and fun brick-breaking game created using [your programming language or framework].
+This is a simple and fun brick-breaking game created using JAVA OOP.

 ## Table of Contents